DPCII/mmry/README.md

 ### Technology

-The logic is all vanilla javascript and the styling is SCSS.
+The logic is written in vanilla javascript and styling was made in SCSS.
+I used the Yeoman webapp builder to provide basic templates and for the built-in compiler.

 ### Contributions